The hints of wine and beer

 Aromas such as sage, fennel, bay leaf, basil, lavender, oregano and noble resins, pine, incense and juniper.

-In white wines we find white-fleshed fruits: apricot, pineapple, banana, quince, citrus fruits, exotic fruits.
-In red wines, fruit with red pulp: cherry, strawberry, currant, raspberry, blackberry, plum.
+In white wines it is possible to find white-fleshed fruits: apricot, pineapple, banana, quince, citrus fruits, exotic fruits.
+In red wines, fruits with red pulp: cherry, strawberry, currant, raspberry, blackberry, plum.

 Aromas from the wood in which the wine has been preserved.
 Oak, acacia, cigar box.